marceloudo/DataCleaning-and-Preprocessing/README.md

 <a href="https://github.com/marceloudo/DataCleaning-and-Preprocessing/blob/main/Dealing%20With%20Missing%20Data.ipynb">
 Dealing With Missing Data </a> => Let’s now look at the different methods that you can use to deal with the missing data.<br>
 <a href="https://github.com/marceloudo/DataCleaning-and-Preprocessing/blob/main/Working%20with%20Proportions.ipynb">
 Working with Proportions </a> => Dealing with proportions also visually.
+Unfortunately, Pandas style cannot be seen here, you need to use Google Colab or Jupyter Notebook.